-Hand-foot-and-mouth disease is a viral illness that manifests as vesicular eruption on the hands and feet as well as painful ulcers of the oral mucosa.
+Hand-foot-and-mouth disease is a viral illness that manifests as vesicular eruptions on the hands and feet as well as painful ulcers of the oral mucosa.
 Symptoms usually resolve spontaneously in 7-10 days.

 In most cases, there is a prodrome of fever, vomiting, diarrhoea, anorexia, and malaise.

 The harlequin eye deformity may be seen in unilateral (plagiocephaly) or bilateral (brachycephaly) coronal suture synostosis, and refers to the elevation of the superolateral corner of the orbit.